khushboo28sahu/khushboo28sahu.github.io/README.md

 ![RIS assisted communication without Line of Sight](images/RIS_intro.png)
 ![Autoencoder for RIS assisted communication](images/AEpaperDiagram.png)
 </p>

-**Title :** *TSDSI Standards Driven Implementation of Smart Radio Environment*
+**Title:** *TSDSI Standards Driven Implementation of Smart Radio Environment*
 <p align="justify">
-his paper presents a prototype implementation of an intelligent radio environment (SRE) based communication system.
+This paper presents a prototype implementation of an intelligent radio environment (SRE) based communication system.
 A reflecting plate, a reconfigurable intelligent surface (RIS) is placed between the transmitter and receiver to build the SRE.
 The RIS can rotate to reflect the incident wave in a particular direction.
 The experimental model consists of a channel estimator (CE), a generic RIS controller (GRC), and a RIS-specific controller (RSC).
 The channel estimator is equipped with two USRP’s that